nystudio107/craft-recipe/docs/docs/index.md

 You can modify the MetaJsonLd before it renders, just like you can any [SEOmatic MetaJsonLd item](https://nystudio107.com/docs/seomatic/using.html#json-ld-meta-object-examples).
 Extensive examples can be found in the [Annotated JSON-LD Structured Data Examples](https://nystudio107.com/blog/annotated-json-ld-structured-data-examples) article.

-If you're adding a single recipe to the page, and it should be the [Main Entity of the page](https://schema.org/docs/datamodel.html#mainEntityBackground), pass in `mainEntityOfPage` as the first `key` parameter:
+If you’re adding a single recipe to the page, and it should be the [Main Entity of the page](https://schema.org/docs/datamodel.html#mainEntityBackground), pass in `mainEntityOfPage` as the first `key` parameter:

 ```twig
 	{% do recipeMetaJsonLd = entry.someRecipe.createRecipeMetaJsonLd('mainEntityOfPage') %}